beefyfinance/beefy-blog/content/beefy-deploys-its-first-vaults-on-optimism.en.md

 ### Why Beefy chose Optimism

 We consider a good amount of things before deploying on a new chain, and Optimism has a few traits that stand out in particular.
 The rollup has a strong orientation to build public goods, creating a thriving and valuable ecosystem.
-It’s also heavily governed by its users thanks to the OP airdrop that put the blockchain partly in their hands.
+It’s also heavily governed by its users due to the OP airdrop that put the blockchain partly in their hands.
 Finally, we have a lot of friends there.
 Many of the projects we’ve already partnered with now have a presence on Optimism, and we’re here to join the party!